Adding more boho decor with wooden DIY light switch covers

 Instructions for boho wooden DIY light switch covers

-I have added lots of boho home decor details over the past couple of years and it can even be added with simple home hardware like light switch cover plates.
+I have added lots of boho home decor details over the past couple of years and it can even be added with simple home hardware like decorative switch plates.
 To me, it’s all in the little details.

 Below you can see what the old light switch cover looked like before.
 I mean most of us in older homes have them, right?